mkoepke/sem-pinnacle/readme.txt

 Tested up to: 4.1
 Stable tag: trunk

-The Semiologic Pinnacle theme for Wordpress
+The Semiologic Pinnacle Theme for WordPress

 == Description ==